From “sustainable fashion is expensive” to “sweatshop jobs are better than no jobs”, I’m busting some of the MOST common sustainable fashion myths.

 I have pieces from like 10 years ago from fast fashion brands that are still going strong and I still wear them along with my secondhand clothes and clothes from more conscious fashion brands.

 Myth #2: Sustainable fashion is about minimalism.

-In reality, sustainable fashion is not about a certain aesthetic.
+Also, on this note, sustainable fashion is not about a certain aesthetic.

 Myth #3: The clothes you give away to charity shops are sold there.

 This is a big one.
 Most people think that when they send their clothes to a charity shop, that shop sells those clothes.
 Actually though, the supply outweighs the demand and only about 10 to 20% of donated items get sold on the shop floors.

 The rest is down-cycled (for things like housing insulation), landfilled, incinerated, or sent to other countries, primarily in the Global South.
 And a significant percentage of what is sent as secondhand clothing to other countries also ends up in landfills.